near-ndc/widget-specs/inception/NDC-gateway.md

-# Spec for a future "Track My Bounty" widget
+# Spec for a future "NDC Gateway" widget
 This community-driven spec is a collaborative community-led effort to create a functional specification for a widget to be developed.
 The goal is to bring clarity and alignment to the deliverables for developers to deliver a functional widget that meets the requirements.

 # Overview